symfony/symfony-docs/cookbook/service_container/compiler_passes.rst

         }
     }

-One of the common tasks for compiler passes is to work with tagged services, read more about this in the components section  ":doc:`/components/dependency_injection/tags`".
+One of the most common use-cases of compiler passes is to work with tagged services (read more about tags in the components section  ":doc:`/components/dependency_injection/tags`").
-If you are using custom tags in a bundle then by convention, tag names consist of the name of the bundle (lowercase, underscores as separators), followed by a dot, and finally the "real" name, so the tag "transport" in the AcmeMailerBundle should be: ``acme_mailer.transport``.
+If you are using custom tags in a bundle then by convention, tag names consist of the name of the bundle (lowercase, underscores as separators), followed by a dot, and finally the "real" name.
+For example, if you want to introduce some sort of "transport" tag in your AcmeMailerBundle, you should call it ``acme_mailer.transport``.